Last updated on January 27, 2026

 Support for +1/+1 counters also works well in this deck.
 The Ozolith is an example of a good addition so all the counters you store up don’t get wasted if your creature(s) gets removed.

 Evasion’s also very important for this deck.
 This gives you ways to get your buffed creatures past opponents’ blockers.
-This can be in the form of bounce spells like Wave Goodbye or evasive abilities like flying from Mist Dancer.
+This can be in the form of bounce spells like Wave Goodbye or evasive abilities like the activated ability on Merfolk Sovereign.

 Hakbal of the Surging Soul

-Hakbal of the Surging Soul surprised me a bit by how powerful it could be.
+Hakbal of the Surging Soul surprised me by how powerful it could be.
 Even just a few merfolk on the field alongside it gives you some serious advantages.
-Exploring is a pretty versatile mechanic, allowing you the chance to buff creatures as well as filter through your draws.
+Explore is a pretty versatile mechanic, as it allows you the chance to buff creatures as well as filter through your draws.

 Hakbal’s attack trigger synergizes well with its explore ability.
 You’ll likely have some extra lands hanging out in your hand, and even if you don’t you get to draw so there’s no real downside.
-With the evasion built into this deck, it’ll be easier to get the attack trigger off.
+With the evasion built into this deck, it is often safe to get the attack trigger off.

 Merfolk

 There are a lot of merfolk in Magic, so sorting through all of them can be quite the task.
-Luckily, I knew the general types I wanted to add based on what was already there for me in the precon.
-When looking at the merfolk anthem creatures in this deck like Merfolk Mistbinder, I figured I should also include a Lord of Atlantis.
-This card is very similar to Master of the Pearl Trident since both give your creatures a form of evasion as well as being anthems.
+When I look at the merfolk anthem creatures in this deck like Merfolk Mistbinder, I knew I would also include a Lord of Atlantis.
+This card is very similar to Master of the Pearl Trident since both give your creatures a form of evasion and counts as anthems.

-While you do have to worry a little bit with Lord of Atlantis, it isn’t super likely that one of your opponents will also be playing a merfolk deck.
-If they are, you can also try to work out a deal since your creature would be helping them as much as it is you.
+While you do have to worry a little bit with the global nature and islandwalk-granting of Lord of Atlantis.
+If an opponent does have merfolk, try to work out a deal since your creature helps them as much as it is you.

 Other good merfolk for this deck are ones that make it easier to do damage to your opponents.
 Mist Dancer gives your creatures ways around blockers, while Zegana, Utopian Speaker can force damage through with trample.